-Also, as a business owner, freelance or sole trader you may be low on funds as business has dried up.
+Also, as a business owner, freelancer or sole trader you may be low on funds as the business has dried up.
 First off, don’t worry.
 You’re definitely not the only one!
 Secondly, updating and making effective use of social media is free, it only costs your time.

 Thinking outside the box

 In the last month, many businesses have quickly adapted and moved completely online.
 Coaching, exercise classes, sports shops and even churches have recorded services on their social channels – these are all great examples of thinking outside the box!